 Being a single parent generally is fascinating.
 My son doesn’t have a second parent to talk to, and has to put up with me for all of his parental attention.
 That’s a brilliant thing for me, because I get all of his focus … which is exhausting at times as well.
 Of course, I’m also solely responsible for him – getting him ready for school, feeding him, giving him his confidence.
 For both of us, it’s becoming normal; he’s accepted it with amazing ease, but he needs love and support – like anyone.

 As a single dad, I made changes to my life so that I could try and be a good dad; I sacrificed the type of social life I enjoyed to make sure my son understood that he was the priority in my life.
 Most people understood that and changed with me, in terms of how we communicated and got together.
 That helped me stay in touch with adult relationships and remind me of the wider world; my son had his friendships through school, and it was so important I sustained mine as well.
-Some didn’t entirely understand, and I have to respect their decisions even if I don’t agree with them.
+Some didn’t entirely understand and chose to withdraw from a changed relationship; I have to respect their decisions even if I don’t agree with them.

 Single fatherhood – especially full-time – is still a comparative oddity in this upside down world of ours.
 Men becoming single dads by choice might be even rarer, but none of that bothers me; I embraced fatherhood because it was important to me – and important for my son to get a home which could keep him safe.

 The assumptions around our little unit won’t faze either of us, I hope; my son is seeing it as normal, because that’s who we are as a family, and I couldn’t imagine it any other way.
 It’s tough, of course it is, and I do feel drained at the end of some days; that becomes the time for me to recharge my batteries, by myself or reflecting with people around me.
 I value that time, but I value my son and the time we have together more.